Richardinho/react-hero-app-with-routing/intro.md

 This created a problem in implementing the contact form which in the Angular app uses secondary routes.
 My solution was to bind the rendering of the contact form to a boolean property.
 Although this may seem crude, I actually think it gives a better user experience: I don't believe that the displaying of the form is something that should be persisted within the browser history.
+The rule of thumb I apply here is to ask myself: would I want to bookmark the page in this state?
+The answer here, for a pop up dialog box, is no, in my opinion, so it's better to show it without changing the location.
 I don't particularly like the concept of secondary routes.
 They seem to run contrary to the idea of URLs representing a single resource.

 #### Observables